Key Takeaways from 2024

 What is Data extraction?

 Data extraction is the process of retrieving or pulling data from various sources and converting it into a usable and meaningful format for further analysis, reporting, or storage.
-It is one of the most crucial steps in data management that allows you to feed data into applications or analytics downstream.
+It is one of the most crucial steps in data management that allows you to feed data into applications or data analytics platforms downstream.

-Data can come from various sources, including databases, spreadsheets, websites, Application Programming Interfaces (APIs), log files, sensor data, and more.
+Data can come from various sources, including databases, spreadsheets, websites, application programming interfaces (APIs), log files, sensor data, and more.
 These sources may be structured (organized into tables or records) or unstructured (textual or non-tabular data).

 Data extraction is relatively easy when dealing with structured data, such as tabular data in Excel files or relational databases.
 However, it is better to use data extraction software when it comes to unstructured data sources, such as PDFs, emails, images, and videos.